 Each year, every Executive Branch agency in Colorado creates a SMART Act performance plan which identifies meaningful performance objectives, and strategies to achieve them.
-Progress on these plans is reported quarterly to the state legislature.
-Executive Directors also report on these to the legislature every January during SMART Act hearings.
+Progress on the agency's goals is reported monthly on the Governor's Dashboard.
+Executive Directors also report on their plans to the legislature every January during SMART Act hearings.
 Detailed information as well as updated progress reports on these performance plans and annual goals can be found by following the link below.

 The SMART Act, or the State Measurement for Accountable, Responsive and Transparent Government Act, requires the Executive Branch, the Judicial Branch, and other state government entities to publicly share annual performance goals.
 These are shared at the beginning of each State fiscal year.The SMART Act requires the Executive Branch to implement the following:

 - Establish and manage a statewide performance management system;

 - Incorporate continuous process improvement to increase government efficiency; and

 - Ensure state employees receive training on operational excellence